ORGAN DONATION - "To Remember Me"

 Robert Noel Test (1926-1994)

 When that happens, do not attempt to instill artificial life into my body by the use of a machine.
-And don't call this my deathbed.
-Let it be called the bed of life, and let my body be taken from it to help others lead fuller lives.
+And don't call this my "deathbed."
+Call it my "bed of life," and let my body be taken from it to help others lead fuller lives.

-Give my sight to the man who has never seen a sunrise, a baby's face or love in the eyes of a woman.
+Give my sight to a man who has never seen a sunrise, a baby's face or love in the eyes of a woman.

 Give my heart to a person whose own heart has caused nothing but endless days of pain.

-Give my kidneys to the one who depends on a machine to exist from week to week.
+Give my kidneys to one who depends on a machine to exist from week to week.

 Take my bones, every muscle, every fiber and nerve in my body and find a way to make a crippled child walk.